cmda-bt/pt-course-22-23/week-6.md

 ![Refactor MVP](assets/banners/banner-mvp.jpg)

-> Describe the Minimable Viable Product of your team
+> Describe the Minimum Viable Product of your team

 #### Synopsis
 - **Time**: 3h-4h (depending on your work so far)